Contract guides that actually help you decide.

 Breaking a non-compete can mean a lawsuit, an injunction, or nothing at all depending on the state and how the clause is written.
 Here's what actually happens.

 What Is a Force Majeure Clause?
-Plain-English Guide
+Clear Guide

 Force majeure excuses contract obligations when something extraordinary happens.
 What it covers, when it applies, and how courts interpret it.